-- 2:8 The referees decide on the start and the duration of an interruption ("time-out").
-A time-out is obligatory when: - A time-out is obligatory when. - a) a 2-minute suspension or disqualification is given; - b) a team time-out is granted; - c) there is a whistle signal from the timekeeper or the delegate; - d) consultation between the referees are necessary in accordance with Rule 17:7. - A time-out is normally also given in certain other situations, depending on the circumstances (see Clarification No. 2). - Infractions during a time-out have the same consequences as infractions during the playing time (16:10). - 2:9 In principle, the referees decide when the clock is to be stopped and started in connection with a time-out. - The interruption of the playing time is to be indicated to the timekeeper through three short blasts on the whistle and hand signal no. 15. - However, in the case of obligatory time-outs where the game has been interrupted by a whistle signal from the timekeeper or Delegate (2:8b-c), the timekeeper is required to stop the official clock immediately, without awaiting a confirmation from the referees. - The whistle must always be blown to indicate the restart of the game after a time-out (15.5b).
+- 8. The referees decide on the start and the duration of an interruption ("time-out").
+A time-out is obligatory when: - a. a 2-minute suspension or disqualification is given; - b. a team time-out is granted; - c. there is a whistle signal from the timekeeper or the delegate; - d. consultation between the referees are necessary in accordance with Rule 17:7.

+A time-out is normally also given in certain other situations, depending on the circumstances (see Clarification No. 2).

+Infractions during a time-out have the same consequences as infractions during the playing time (16:10).

+9. In principle, the referees decide when the clock is to be stopped and started in connection with a time-out.
+The interruption of the playing time is to be indicated to the timekeeper through three short blasts on the whistle and hand signal no. 15.
+However, in the case of obligatory time-outs where the game has been interrupted by a whistle signal from the timekeeper or Delegate (2:8b-c), the timekeeper is required to stop the official clock immediately, without awaiting a confirmation from the referees.
+The whistle must always be blown to indicate the restart of the game after a time-out (15:5b).